gnunoe/design-patterns/README.md

     * No variable should hold a reference to a concrete class: if you use new, you will be holding a referece to a concrete class
     * No class should derive from a concrete class: derive from an abtraction or an interface
     * No method should override any implemented method of its base classes
+* Least knowledge: talk only to your inmediate friends.
+(Be carefull with the number of classes an object depends on and how it interact with them, to avoid coupled designs that will create system cascade changes)
+To follow this principle follows, invokes only method that belong to:
+    * The object itself
+    * Objects passed in as parameters to the method
+    * Objects created or instantiated within the class
+    * Components of the object (that is, objects with a HAS-A relationship)

 ## Dependencies
 * gtest: included as submodule